pythonkid2/DevOps-Practice/Notes/Ansible.md

 ***

+## Ansible Modules

+Ansible modules are discrete units of code that can be used from the command line or in Ansible playbooks.
+They are responsible for executing tasks in Ansible.
+These modules can control system resources, like services, packages, or files, or handle executing system commands.
+Some of the common types of Ansible modules include:

+- **System Modules:** These modules manage system services, packages, and other resources.
+Examples include `yum`, `apt`, `systemd`, and `service` modules.

+- **Commands Modules:** They execute commands on target nodes.
+Examples include the `command` and `shell` modules.

+- **Files Modules:** These modules deal with file operations like copying, moving, and managing file permissions.
+Examples include the `copy`, `fetch`, and `file` modules.

+- **Database Modules:** These modules manage database operations.
+Examples include the `mysql_db` and `postgresql_db` modules.

+- **Network Modules:** They are used for managing network devices.
+Examples include the `ios_command` and `nxos_command` modules.

+- **Cloud Modules:** These modules handle cloud-related operations, allowing the management of cloud resources.
+Examples include the `ec2` and `azure` modules.

+- **Security Modules:** These modules manage security-related tasks.
+Examples include the `user` and `acl` modules.

+- **Windows Modules:** They are used to manage Windows-based systems.
+Examples include the `win_command` and `win_shell` modules.

+- **Web Infrastructure Modules:** These modules manage web-related tasks.
+Examples include the `uri` and `get_url` modules.

+- **Container Modules:** These modules handle container-related operations.
+Examples include the `docker_container` and `docker_image` modules.

+- **Messaging Modules:** They are used for messaging tasks.
+Examples include the `rabbitmq_vhost` and `rabbitmq_user` modules.

+- **Monitoring Modules:** These modules manage monitoring tasks.
+Examples include the `zabbix_host` and `zabbix_user` modules.

+These modules provide a wide range of functionalities, enabling users to automate various tasks efficiently in their IT infrastructure.

+***

 ## Overview of Configuration Automation
 - Definition and importance of configuration automation in IT infrastructure management.
 - Understanding how configuration automation streamlines and simplifies repetitive tasks.